 Colorado State University provides equivalency tests through the College-Level Examinations Program (CLEP), which offers general examinations in more than 30 areas of study.
 When a CLEP Exam is not offered for a particular course, a challenge exam can be requested from the CSU Academic Department or College offering the course.

-- Composition Placement Challenge and Re-evaluation Essay – related to CO 130 and CO 150 Requirements
+CSU Academic Departments provide standardized options for challenge exams, including the CSU English Department for awarding credit through the Composition Placement Challenge and Re-evaluation Essay related to CO 130 and CO 150 AUCC requirements.

 ESS Course Offerings

 The following courses are taught by Ecosystem Science and Sustainability faculty.
 Refer to the CSU General Catalog for additional information and course descriptions.

 |ESS 120||Introduction to Ecosystem and Watershed Sciences||Steven Fassnacht, Monique Rocca||Syllabus|